alan-turing-institute/PosteriorBootstrap/README.md

 Bayesian learning is built on an assumption that the model space contains a true reflection of the data generating mechanism.
 This assumption is problematic, particularly in complex data environments.
-By using a Bayesian nonparametric approach to learning, we no longer have to assume that the model is true.
+By using a Bayesian non-parametric approach to learning, we no longer have to assume that the model is true.

-This package implements a nonparametric statistical model using a parallelised Monte Carlo sampling scheme.
-The method implemented in this package allows nonparameteric inference to be regularized for small sample sizes, while also being more accurate than approximations such as variational Bayes.
+This package implements a non-parametric statistical model using a parallelised Monte Carlo sampling scheme.
+The method implemented in this package allows non-parameteric inference to be regularized for small sample sizes, while also being more accurate than approximations such as variational Bayes.

 The `concentration` parameter is an effective sample size parameter, determining